How to Build a Podcast Website Using WordPress In 2021

-Creating a dedicated podcast website is one of the best things you can do to promote your podcast.
+Creating a dedicated podcast website is one of the best things you can do to promote your podcast in 2021.
 This can help you attract more listeners, better engage with your audience and offer several types of content (like written posts, videos, images, downloads, an eCommerce shop, and more).
 However, as a podcaster, you may not be sure how to go about building this type of podcast website.
 In this post, we’ll cover the process from A to Z.

 Fortunately, setting up a website is now easier than ever.
 There are a lot of excellent online tools to help you get the job done.
 With WordPress and the right podcast theme, for example, you can have your new site up and running in a matter of hours.